Blazam-App/docs.blazam.org/docsource/install/manual.md

 	    * Point the root directory to the directory you unzipped the files to.

     1. Set ApplicationPool to AlwaysRunning (Recommended)
-	    * In IIS Manager, right click on the application pool under which the application runs and select `Advanced Settings`.
+	    * In IIS Manager, right-click on the application pool under which the application runs and select `Advanced Settings`.
         * Set start mode to `Always Running`.
     1. Set IIS Site to Preload (Recommended)
-	    * In IIS Manager, right click on the site for the application, select `Manage Website` -> `Advanced Settings` and set the `Preload Enabled` value to `true`.
+	    * In IIS Manager, right-click on the site for the application, select `Manage Website` -> `Advanced Settings` and set the `Preload Enabled` value to `true`.

     1. Continue with [Configuration](config.md)
     ### Install as Service

     1. Download and [Install .NET Core 8.x Runtime](https://aka.ms/dotnet-download) from Microsoft.
-    1. Extract the application to any directory eg:`C:\Program Files\Blazam`
+    1. Extract the application to any directory, e.g.: `C:\Program Files\Blazam`
     1. Using nssm.exe in the extracted files, install `BLAZAM.exe` as a service.
     1. Continue with [Configuration](config.md)

 === "Linux Host"

     !!! warning

-        The Linux compatible Blazam is not yet available for public use in production.
+        The Linux-compatible Blazam is not yet available for public use in production.
 Beta testing only!

     Installing Blazam on Linux manually is not a trivial undertaking.
-Using the install.sh script is more user friendly and streamlined for installation on Linux.
+Using the install.sh script is more user- friendly and streamlined for installation on Linux.
     === "Debian/Ubuntu"

-        ### Pre-Requisites
+        ### Prerequisites

         1. Install the necessary dependency packages from apt using the command
-        ``` bash
+        ```bash
         sudo apt-get install -y aspnetcore-runtime-8.0 openssl libldap2 curl wget unzip
         ```
         1. Create a libldap.so symlink using
-        ``` bash
+        ```bash
         ln -sf /usr/lib64/libldap.so /usr/lib/x86_64-linux-gnu/libldap-2.5.so.0
         ```
         ### Install Blazam